Anurag-2000/NLP_projectx/README.md

-# NLP_projectx
+# NLP_project
-## well blue is the red is the mughe nahi pata what the hell happened is the
+## this series is basic to advance level of NLP small projects from Lemenisasion to transformers.